-The report begins with a description of the project area and an historical overview of land use and archaeology in the area.
-The next section presents methods used in the fieldwork, followed by the results of the archaeological inventory survey.
-Project results are summarized and recommendations are made in the final section.
-Hawaiian words, flora and fauna, and technical terms are defined in a glossary at the end of the document.
+The following report describes the preservation plan for the site.
+It begins with a description of the project area and an historical overview of land use, Hawaiian traditions, and archaeology in the region.
+The next section presents the preservation plan for Site 50-80-12-1725.
+Hawaiian words and technical terms are defined in a glossary at the end of the document.

-Project Location and Environment
+The Project Location and Environment

-The project area is located in Kalaeloa, or Barber's Point, in Honouliuli Ahupua'a, 'Ewa District, on the island of O'ahu (Figure 1).
-TMK: (1)9-1-013:001 is a 43 acre parcel on the northwest side of the Kalaeloa Airport John Rogers Field runway (Figures 2 and 3).
-The property is bounded on the south by Malakole Street, on the east by a large drainage canal, and on the north and west by adjacent properties.
+The project area is located in Kalaeloa, or Barbers Point, in Honouliuli Ahupua'a, 'Ewa District, on the island of O'ahu (Figure 1).
+TMK: (1) 9-1-013:001 is a 43-acre parcel on the northwest side of the Kalaeloa Airport John Rogers Field runway (Figure 2).
+The property is bounded on the south by Malakole Street, on the east by a large drainage canal, and on the north and west by adjacent properties (Figure 3).

 The parcel is owned by the Department of Hawaiian Homelands and is currently leased by Mana Elua to develop a 5 megawatt solar farm.
 The property is situated between 0 and 50 feet (0-15 m) in elevation.
 Rainfall is sparse, averaging roughly 0-20 inches (0-50 cm) per year (Juvik and Juvik 1998).
-Honouliuli Stream is the only one permanent watercourse in the area, thus when the 'Ewa plain floods, water percolates into the porous limestone and drains into sinkholes.
-Ponds and marshes were more plentiful across the plain in the past, as drilling of artesian wells for historicera sugarcane cultivation has drained the water table significantly.
+Honouliuli Stream is the only one permanent watercourse in the area, thus when the 'Ewa Plain floods, water percolates into the porous limestone and drains into sinkholes.
+Ponds and marshes were more plentiful across the plain in the past, as drilling of artesian wells for historic-era sugarcane cultivation has drained the water table significantly.
 Vegetation in the project area consists predominantly of kiawe, koa haole, and thick grass.